matthewb2/xi-gtk/README.md

 ## Usage

 - copy 'xi-core.exe' from xi-editor project(core backend program) to builddir
-- and run './xi-gtk' includes builddir folder new folder
+- and run './xi-gtk' in builddir folder